dud3/git-devbliss/README.md

 ## Creating a shorter command for git-devbliss

-put the following in your ~/.gitconfig if you want a shorter command for git devbliss:
+run the following command if you want a shorter command for git devbliss:

-    [alias]
-	de = devbliss
+    git config --global alias.de devbliss

 ## Testing